Blog

 \[ \nu(x, n) : \univ^n \to \univ \]

-Crucially, \(\nu(x,n)\) need not be one of the named operators of the algebra.
-In a full model, it can be any \(n\)-ary operation on \(\univ\).
+In a full model, \(\nu(x,n)\) can be any \(n\)-ary operation on \(\univ\).

 3. Full models versus general models